 It’s also important to know that food intolerances and sensitivities cause a delayed response in the intestine.
 In other words, your dog can eat the offending food on Monday and the reaction can occur much later in the week.
 So tracking the source of the intolerance can take time.

 Your dog’s body has a variety of defense mechanisms to help prevent the perceived intruders from getting in.
 These same defenses also try to destroy intruders if they do enter the tissues.

 But what if that intruder is almost impossible to find?

-This is what may confuse the immune system into attacking the body’s own tissues.
-Your dog’s immune system will try to eliminate the mycoplasma hiding in his GI tract.
-The immune system will fail to locate the stealth pathogen but in the attempt will create inflammatory reactions, causing IBD.
+This is what can confuse the immune system into attacking the body’s own tissues.
+Your dog’s immune system will try to get rid of the mycoplasma hiding in his GI tract.
+But it will fail and in the attempt will create inflammatory reactions, causing IBD.

 Manage Inflammatory Bowel Disease In Dogs